 The Beast That Followed Me

-Today, breakfast at my guest house got me off to a good start, with a couple of fried eggs, sliced duck meat, and sauteed vegetables.
-And a piece of toast and peanut butter for good measure.
+For the past two days, I have been cycling north through the Huadong or East Rift Valley.
+After a breakfast at my guest house of fried eggs, sliced duck meat, sauteed vegetables, and a piece of toast and peanut butter for good measure., I left Yule.

 Located between the Coastal and Central mountain ranges, the East Rift Valley stretches for the more than 180 kms.